What’s it like to play in a Felix Hernandez rehab start? Ask these star-struck Mariners minor-leaguers

 Boyd turned the opportunity into a teaching moment for his players.

-“One thing that was really cool to see in his two starts here was in the first time he was good, but the second time he came back, he was considerably better,” he said.
-“That was a point that I made to our team that, ‘Guys, it doesn’t matter if it’s your first year of pro ball or if you’re going to be in the Hall of Fame.
-There is always improvement to be made.’”
+“One thing that was really cool to see in his two starts here was the first time he was good, but the second time he came back, he was considerably better,” Boyd said.
+“That was a point that I made to our team that, ‘Guys, it doesn’t matter if it’s your first year of pro ball or if you’re going to be in the Hall of Fame, there is always improvement to be made.’”

 Hernandez brought in large crowds and catered postgame dinners for the teams — a tradition many major-league players do when on rehab assignments in the minors.